 Benefits of DIY Woodworking

 Making it yourself has several advantages.
 First, you can customize what you’re building.
 Rather than search for the exact size, color and features you want, find a plan and create it.
 By making it, the choice of material, finish and size is in your control.
 A second reason is the cost.
 Even if you could find everything you want available for purchase, you may pay a premium for it.
-Making it yourself, especially when working with all-wood projects, is frequently far less expensive.
+Making it yourself, especially when working with all-wood or reclaimed wood projects , is frequently far less expensive.
 A third reason is that creating items can be mentally stimulating.
 Using math, doing 3-D spatial visualization and following detailed directions engages the left side of your brain while the creativity of finishing a piece and improvising when necessary engage the right side.
 Woodworking uses both sides, so whichever side of the brain you normally use, most woodworking is a part comfort zone and part experience in new terrain.

 Tools to Get Started